-The best soundbar under $100 for dialogue that we've tested is the Sony HT-S100F.
+The best soundbar under $100 that we've tested is the Sony HT-S100F.
 This well-built 2.0 setup is great for listening to vocal-centric content like podcasts, audiobooks, and TV shows.
 Also, it can get loud enough for use in loud rooms or crowded parties without a lot of compression, which is nice.

 While it lacks a lot of low-bass and a bit of detail in the treble range, its balanced mid-range is suitable for reproducing dialogue-heavy content like TV shows.
 There's a Voice Mode dialogue enhancement feature and an auto-volume mode that can balance the volume level between different programs and commercials.
 If you like to listen to podcasts and audiobooks, you can even stream audio from your phone or tablet to the bar wirelessly over a Bluetooth connection.

 Unfortunately, it lacks a deep, punchy, thumpy bass, so it may not be ideal for listening to bass-heavy music genres or action-packed movie scenes.
 It doesn't have height channels, so it doesn't support Dolby Atmos content, either.
 However, it does come with an always-on surround sound feature called S-Force Front Surround, which may help create a more immersive listening experience.

 The best small soundbar under $100 that we've tested is the LG SK1.
-This 2.0 model has a compact design so you can fit it between the legs of your TV without taking up too much space.
-It also gets decently loud, and there isn't a lot of compression when you play it at max volume.
+This 2.0 model has a compact design, so you can fit it between the legs of your TV without taking up too much space.
+It also gets decently loud, and there isn't much compression when you play it at max volume.